uplevl/uplevl/README.md

 - Promotes loyalty perks and upsells during interactions
 - Tracks every step from first impression to conversion

-## Who It's For
+## 😎 Who It's For

-Uplevl is ideal for service-based small business owners — such as med spas, barbershops, dentists, repair shops, or fitness studios — who want to grow online without managing social media or marketing tools manually.
+Uplevl is ideal for service-based small business owners — such as med spas, barbershops, dentists, repair shops, or fitness studios, and many more — who want to grow online without managing social media or marketing tools manually.

-## Tech Stack
+## 🧑‍💻 Tech Stack

 - **Backend**: Bun + Hono
 - **Frontend Dashboard**: Vite + React